Today I am going to introduce a new concept for Python developers: typeclasses.

 # Hello again, example

-But, this is not a big deal for Elixir
+But, this is not a big deal for Elixir, which is 100% dynamically typed.

 Protocols are very widely used, they power lots of the language’s features.
 Here are some real-life examples: